changecase/changecase-middleman/source/blog/2014-04-14-prevent-sharepoint-from-rendering-delegate-controls.markdown

 available in your Master Page, you can simply remove it or comment it out to prevent SharePoint from rendering these links.

-Taking this approach allows you to make the change merely by editing the Master Page in SharePoint Designer, Visual Studio, Vim or any other text editor.
+Taking this approach allows you to make the change merely by [editing the Master Page][5] in SharePoint Designer, Visual Studio, Vim or any other text editor.
 By removing the control from the Master Page, you save some processor overhead since SharePoint doesn't have to bother rendering the links at all (slightly decreasing page load time).